 All electricity that enters your home goes through your circuit breaker box.
 The power then splits into individual branch circuits.
 These circuits are made up of the wires that run through each room or to a certain area, like the garage.
 A circuit breaker (or fuse) is the device that protects the circuit.

-- Small electrical appliances can use 15 amp circuits.
+- Small electrical appliances, such as microwaves and dishwashers, can use 15 amp circuits

-- The largest appliances, like dryers and ovens, need thirty to fifty amp circuits.
+- The largest appliances, like electric dryers, ovens, water heaters, and furnaces, need 30 to 50 amp circuits